danyaberezun/argument-label-enforced-named-thesis/EnforcedNamedForm/main.md

 Even though the second one looks way more verbose, the meaning of the first one is impossible to understand without looking at the function declaration.

-Another couple of examples from real code from a Kotlin machine-learning library, https://github.com/Kotlin/kotlindl:
+Here are another couple of examples from actual code from a Kotlin machine-learning library: [kotlindl](https://github.com/Kotlin/kotlindl):

 ```kotlin
 Conv2D(